cesteban/ASDKFluentExtensions/README.md

 }
 ```

 This layout reads from top to bottom without interruptions.
 The outermost code define the general structure, and inner parts define the details.
 The information flows in a meaningful order, so less visual scanning is needed.
 Also, it is much faster to add, remove, and reorganize specs, for example during debugging or prototyping.
-Finally, note that modifications of style properties are also composable with layout specs (see usages of `withPreferredSize` or `withFlexShrink` inline with layout specs definition).
+Finally, note how modifications of style properties are composable with layout specs (see usages of `withPreferredSize` or `withFlexShrink` inline with layout specs definition).
 This avoids interruptions on how the code visually flows.

 ### More About Fluent Interfaces